 Medications

-Certain medications and topical products have been found to worsen or trigger acne, including corticosteroids, testosterone, halogens, isoniazid, lithium, serotonin reuptake inhibitors, and progestin contraceptives.
+Certain medications and topical products have been found to potentially worsen or trigger acne, including corticosteroids, testosterone, halogens, isoniazid, lithium, serotonin reuptake inhibitors, and progestin contraceptives.

 When To See A Doctor For Lab Testing